Skip to main content

 For t = 0: P(immediate service) = 1 − C(c,A)

-Required service rate (inverse solve)
+Required c (inverse solve)

-Find μ such that P(Wq ≤ ttarget) ≥ SLA%
+Bisection on c until P(Wq ≤ ttarget) ≥ SLA%

 Sources

-Call Centre Helper — Erlang C Formula With Examples: Step-by-step staffing computation with shrinkage and SLA targeting.
+Call Centre Helper, Erlang C Formula With Examples.
+Step-by-step staffing computation with shrinkage and SLA targeting.

-COPC — Contact Centre Performance Standards: Industry benchmarks for SLA targets, shrinkage factors, and staffing best practices.
+COPC, Contact Centre Performance Standards.
+Industry benchmarks for SLA targets, shrinkage factors, and staffing best practices.

 Frequently Asked Questions

-What's the difference between E[Wq] and E[W]?
+What's the difference between Erlang C and Erlang B?

 How is the suggested service rate calculated?